 You can also food prep, or there are many other ways to show love…make his coffee in the morning, help him with a project, or plan a date night.

 10. Learn his Love Language so you can love him better

 Knowing this has allowed us to express that love better to each other.

 Even with the best intentions, I still often fail at getting it right.
 Each day we have to give each other new grace as we work through new events.
 I try to refocus on putting God first and my husband second, and do my best from there!

-What ways do you prioritize your husband?
+What ways do you prioritizing marriage and prioritize your husband?
 What are the most challenging ages of kids to do this?
 I would love to hear more ideas!